stackeduary/JavaRemoteEE22/Terms-and-Summary.md

 ### Reference Equality vs. Value Equality

-parameter vs. argument:

 *primitives and reference values:*
-  8 primitives in Java:
+- 8 primitives in Java:
   - char
   - int
   - double
   - float
   - boolean
   - short
   - long
   - byte
 - reference variables are any variables that are not primitives

 Two types of equality:
-1. values
+1. value
   - two objects have the same values
   - semantic
   - **it is the developer's responsibility to define what it means for two objects to be equal in value**